 A strong opener with plenty of world-building and impressive action.

-This recap of the Netflix K-Drama Alchemy of Souls season 1, episode 1, contains spoilers.
+We recap the Netflix K-Drama Alchemy of Souls season 1, episode 1, which contains spoilers.

 Alchemy of Souls season 1, episode 1 recap